Views:

 What is the Building Safety Act?

-The 252-page Act, which started its passage through parliament last July, is aimed at improving building standards, ensuring the safety of residents, and protecting leaseholders from cladding remediation costs.
+The 252-page Act is aimed at improving building standards, ensuring the safety of residents, and protecting leaseholders from cladding remediation costs.

 A range of measures have been put in place, including a new Building Safety Regulator for buildings over 18 metres, and a New Homes Ombudsman to help with leaseholder complaints against developers.